Dry dock: Graving

 A graving dock is the traditional form of dry dock.
 It is a narrow basin, usually made of earthen berms and concrete, closed by gates or a caisson.
 A vessel is floated in with the gates open, then the gates are closed and the water is pumped out, leaving the craft supported on blocks.

 The keel blocks as well as the bilge block are placed on the floor of the dock in accordance with the "docking plan" of the ship.
-Routine use of dry docks is for the "graving" i.e. the cleaning, removal of barnacles and rust, and re-painting of ships' hulls.
+Routine use of dry docks is for the "graving" of ships' hulls, which means cleaning, removal of barnacles and rust, and re-painting.

 Some fine-tuning of the ship's position can be done by divers while there is still some water left to manoeuvre the vessel.
 It is extremely important that supporting blocks conform to the structural members so that the ship is not damaged when its weight is supported by the blocks.
 Some anti-submarine warfare warships have sonar domes protruding beneath the hull, requiring the hull to be supported several metres above the bottom of the dry dock, or depressions built into the floor of the dock, to accommodate the protrusions.

 Once the remainder of the water is pumped out, the ship can be freely inspected or serviced.
 When work on the ship is finished, the gates are opened to allow water in, and the ship is carefully refloated.